paritytech/polkadot-sdk/src/api.md

 Requesting an information from a peer involves sending a request to this peer.
 This request can fail for various reasons: the peer is non responsive, the peer is overwhelmed, the peer is malicious, the peer has a bug in its implementation, etc. Because the request can fail, multiple requests should be attempted towards different peers before the information retrieval fails altogether.

-The passed passed for the `networkConfig` parameter is a struct defined as:
+The value to provide for the `networkConfig` parameter is an object defined as:

 ```json
 {